Despite Russia wobbles, BMW sticks to 2014 Europe sales forecast

-FRANKFURT BMW's (BMWG.DE) board will meet in a fortnight to assess its forecasts for next year, Chief Executive Norbert Reithofer said on Thursday, adding that the carmaker was sticking to its outlook for an increase in global sales this year.
+FRANKFURT Oct 2 BMW's board will meet in a fortnight to assess its forecasts for next year, Chief Executive Norbert Reithofer said on Thursday, adding that the carmaker was sticking to its outlook for an increase in global sales this year.

 "The management board will meet in 14 days and form a view about how 2015 is set to develop," Reithofer said.